Famous for sturdy striped leaves, wide varieties of Sansevieria offer medicinal properties and have traditionally been used in some regions.

-Mother-in-law Tongue is the most popular species in the Sansevieria Family with its slick swordlike long leaves featuring 80-100 cm in length and 5-7cm wide.
+Mother-in-law Tongue is the most popular Sansevieria species for its slick swordlike long leaves, which are 80-100 cm long and 5-7cm wide.

-This Sansevieria species is one of the rarest and most elegant succulents that grow about 15 inches (37.5 cm) tall.
+This Sansevieria species is one of the rarest and most elegant succulents that grow about 15 inches tall.

-It is a small succulent featuring the bright gold and green variegated leaves that wrenches as they appear from the base giving an almost bird’s nest effect.
+Twisted Sister features bright gold and green variegated leaves that wrenches as they appear from the base resembling like bird’s nest.

 Also, they come in several varieties of golden yellow and lime green colors with silvery green markings on the center.

 Sansevieria Trifasciiata, “Bantel’s Sensation,” is native to West Africa that can grow up to 2-3 feet tall with a spread of 1-2 feet.